Twenty-five million people call Australia home – and each person has a story.

-If our fundraising is successful, this experience will be part of the Sydney Festival from 3-26 January 2021.
 Funds will be used to source, record and produce the stories, fit out the giant shoebox, pay licensing fees for the experience and market and operate the project.

 Non-refundable tax-deductible donations to the Migration Heritage Fund will be used for projects such as A Mile in My Shoes to help build understanding and contribute to an inclusive and harmonious society.